Pablo Picasso: Personal life

 Picasso married ballet dancer Olga Khokhlova in 1918.
 In 1935, Picasso began divorce proceedings, but Khokhlova refused to divorce.
 They legally separated in 1941, but remained married until Khokhlova's death in 1955.

-When Picasso's mistress Marie-Thèrése Walter gave birth to their daughter Maya in 1935, he secretly placed them in an apartment at 44 rue de La Boétie in the 8th arrondissement, which was across from his residence with his wife Olga at number 23.
-In 1937, Marie-Thèrése and Maya were sent to Le Tremblay-sur-Mauldre.
+When Picasso's mistress Marie-Thérèse Walter gave birth to their daughter Maya in 1935, he secretly placed them in an apartment at 44 rue de La Boétie in the 8th arrondissement, which was across from his residence with his wife Olga at number 23.
+In 1937, Marie-Thérèse and Maya were sent to Le Tremblay-sur-Mauldre.
 Maya was 10 years old when she learned that she had an older brother, Paulo.

 Photographer and painter Dora Maar was a constant companion and lover of Picasso.
 The two were closest in the late 1930s and early 1940s, and it was Maar who documented the painting of Guernica.

-In December 1961, Picasso's children with artist Françoise Gilot, Claude and Paloma, were granted full legal rights to use the name Picasso after their father legally recognized his paternity in a written statement submitted to a French court.
+In December 1961, Picasso's children with artist Françoise Gilot, Claude and Paloma, were granted full legal rights to use the name Picasso after their father legally recognised his paternity in a written statement submitted to a French court.
 However, ten years later, Picasso successfully contested a legal case in which he refused to acknowledge paternity.
 Three weeks following the 1961 court case, newspapers revealed his second marriage to Jacqueline Roque, a salesgirl at a pottery store.
 In her 1964 book Life with Picasso, Gilot describes his abusive treatment and myriad infidelities which led her to leave him, taking the children with her in 1953.
 The book angered Picasso and he severed ties with his children.
 His strained relationship with Claude and Paloma was never healed.
 Gilot later stated in an interview with The Times:

 He was astonishingly creative, so intelligent and seductive.
 If he was in the mood to charm, even stones would dance to his tune.
 But he was also cruel, sadistic and merciless to others as well as to himself.
 Everything had to be his way.
 You were there for him; he was not there for you.
 Pablo thought he was God, but he was not God — and that annoyed him! ...
 Pablo was the greatest love of my life, but you had to take steps to protect yourself.
 I did.
 I left before I was destroyed.
 The others didn't, they clung on to the mighty Minotaur and paid a heavy price.

-Of the several important women in his life, two of them – his lover Marie-Thèrése Walter and his second wife Jacqueline Roque – died by suicide.
+Of the several important women in his life, two of them – his lover Marie-Thèrése Walter and his second wife Jacqueline Roque – died by suicide (four and thirteen years after his death, respectively).
 Others, notably his first wife Olga Khokhlova and lover Dora Maar, succumbed to nervous breakdowns.
-His grandson, Pablito, died by suicide from ingesting bleach when he was barred by Picasso's widow, Jacqueline, from attending the artist's funeral in 1973.
+His grandson, Pablito, killed himself by ingesting bleach when he was barred by Picasso's widow, Jacqueline, from attending the artist's funeral in 1973.
 His son, Paulo, died from alcoholism due to depression in 1975.
 Devastated and lonely after the death of Picasso, Jacqueline fatally shot herself in 1986.